KSKU: Fire

+Radio hosts

-KSKU has been the starting place for a number of talented show hosts, launching several DJ’s to long careers, including Hank the Mechanic (he started off as Michael Paul at KSKU); Tom Simon, who started the Goodnight Line at the original KSKU when it was KSKU FM 102.
-Simon brought the Goodnight Line back to KSKU when it moved to 106.1 FM, as Program Director.
-The Goodnight Line is widely thought to be the most successful and popular segment to come out of KSKU.
+KSKU has been the starting place for a number of show hosts, launching several DJs to long careers, including Hank the Mechanic (he started off as Michael Paul at KSKU) and Tom Simon, who started the Goodnight Line at the original KSKU FM 102.
+As Program Director, Simon brought the Goodnight Line back to KSKU when it moved to 106.1 FM, which became one of KSKU's most successful shows.
 Other hosts who launched successful radio careers at KSKU include Dan Holiday (who owns and operates the weather forecasting company The Storm Report) and Stephanie Linn, who also hosted the Goodnight Line and went on to be a popular DJ in Manhattan, Kansas, and Topeka, Kansas.

-The Rick Tyler Morning Show in 1998 was known for poking fun at KSKU owner and CEO Cliff Shank and his rapport with KSKU employees.
-Tyler poked fun at Shank on a daily basis, with Shank taking it all in good fun and even playing along with some of the bits poking fun at him.
-Shank was known to take jokes aimed at “the boss” in good humor.
-Shank’s ability to manage his staff and to take jokes (as long as they were respectful) in good fun is one of the reasons so many talented DJ’s were able to thrive at KSKU.

-Other popular KSKU show hosts include Aaron West, Arock, Matt Neal, (hosts of the Matt and Arock Show), and Bryce Allen, just to name a few.